Could Lot, Samson or Solomon Have Been Saved by ...?

 I attribute no motivation to those who push the Unfinished Gospel because many could themselves be victims of the semantic fog which presents it in a shroud of righteousness.7

 I consider them as Christian brothers and sisters.
 Yet the Unfinished Gospel can be an unwitting snare for all of us, as it has been to believers for 2000 years.
-The Book of Galatians is a witness against its mingling of faith and works to gain salvation.8
+The Book of Galatians is a witness against this mingling of faith and works to gain salvation.8

 That book rolls out the case that the truth of the Gospel is a most serious matter.